theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.9:
+- Fixed two crash bugs on resizing
+- Added a logo made by comradekingu
+- Added possibility to play online / watch replays without being online in the chat
+- Fixed the menu size for most cases
+- Improved dolphin

 1.5.4.8:
 - Showing global chat ingame, but greyed out
 - Fixed font size for small resolution devices like the GCW